luquelab/pyCapsid/README.md

 --> This folder contains the raw data associated with the project and the potential references.

 FOLDER: /docs
---> This folder contains the manuscript, digital copies of the cited references, figures, and other associated files for publication.
+--> This folder contains the manuscript and digital copies of the cited references, figures, and other associated files for publication.

 FOLDER: /results
 --> This folder contains the results, performance analysis, and commented references associated with the project.

 FOLDER: /src
---> This folder contains source code of the package.
+--> This folder contains the source code of the package.

 The syntax of markdown files (.md) is CommonMark unless specified otherwise (https://commonmark.org/help/)